Author: Jeff Bacon

 Step 1 — Get Legal Advice Before You Move Out or Sign Anything

 Decisions made before the case is filed often dictate the outcome.
-Talk to an attorney before you change the living arrangement, agree to a temporary schedule, or make any concessions in writing.
+Talk to an attorney first.
+Do not change the living arrangement, agree to a temporary schedule, or make written concessions before that call.

 Step 2 — Build a Real Parenting Record